Important to get one a year for depth and development.

 Commitment: Antavius Barrino (6-5, 260, 5.0, NC) - Signed with UNC out of Forest Hills in 2001, but a bout with mono in August put him out of action and he decided to wait till January 2002 to enroll thus giving him 5 years of eligibility beginning in 2002.
 95 tackles, 22 tackles for loss and 5 sacks as a senior.
 Top 40 nationally ranked DT.

-1. Aaron Kirkland (6-5, 250, 4.8, NC) - Great "jumbo athlete" prospect from Jack Britt High School in Fayetteville, North Carolina.
+1. Aaron Kirkland (6-5, 260, 4.8, NC) - Great "jumbo athlete" prospect from Jack Britt High School in Fayetteville, North Carolina.
 Aaron is considered as one of the top 100 players in the nation at the tight end position.
 Could project at TE/DE or DT (my personal belief) at the next level.
 Carolina is primarily recruiting Aaron to play defensive end, the position he prefers to play, where Aaron recorded 80 tackles and 7 sacks as a junior.
 He caught 8 passes for 110 yards on offense.
-He, at one time, said he was going to commit somewhere prior to the end of September but now has decided to wait at least until after his football season is over.
 His current favorites are UNC (camp), TN (camp), Clemson, and FSU.
 All of his favorites have offered.
-Had a great unofficial visit for the FSU game and UNC currently leads.
+Had a great unofficial visit for the FSU game and UNC currently is dead even with TN - it looks like it could go either way.

 2. Moe Thompson (6-3, 260, 4.8, SC) - Similar to Aaron in size, ranking and possible positions he could play.
 His mom has asked Moe to not consider schools beyond 4-6 hours from his home because she wants to come see him play regularly.
+Moe actually grew up in Durham and only moved to SC within the past five-seven years.
 UNC currently holds a slight lead over SC, and CLEM (all have offered as have AUB, GA and GAT).
+Visited Clemson unofficially for the UNC-CLEM game.
+As with Kirkland, this one seems to go back and forth depending upon the day - this time between UNC and SC.

 3. Marcus Jackson (6-4, 250, 4.7, GA) - A DE/DT type who could go either way depending on future "growth."
 Ranked among the top 30 national DLs.
 Likes the GA, SC, FL, AL and NC schools.
 Made an unofficial visit to UNC for the ECU game.